Irupatham Noottandu: Production

 Writer S. N. Swamy got the idea for the film from a photograph featured in an English-language Sunday magazine published from Calcutta.
 Swami recalled in an interview that it was the time when mafia bosses had a glorified image in the country after the national emergency period in India (1975–1977).
 That was the time when public began to learn about Bombay-based mafia leaders such as Haji Mastan, Yusuf Patel, Varadarajan Mudaliar among others.
 The magazine had an article on Mastan and a photograph featuring much respected actor Dilip Kumar and his wife Saira Banu touching Mastan's feet for giving pranāma.
 It was shocking for Swami, he never imagined a mafia leader would be respected as such.
 It inspired the plot for Irupatham Noottandu and the character Sagar Alias Jacky.
 The lengthy climax of the film was shot in a single day.
 Vipindas was the cinematographer.

 Soundtrack

 The music was composed by Shyam and the lyrics were written by Chunakkara Ramankutty.

 Box office

-The film was released on 14 May 1987 and was super hit in box office.
+The film was released on May 14, 1987, and grossed ₹2.5 crore with a distributor share of ₹1 crore.

 Sequel

-A spiritual successor sequel titled Sagar Alias Jacky directed by Amal Neerad was released on 26 March 2009.